Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Structure of wave-propagation kernels

-The second wave-equation kernel we consider is the most commonly used in industrial application for subsurface imaging (RTM, FWI) \cite{zhang2011stable, louboutin2018effects, duveneck, Alkhalifah2000AnAW, Bube2016self}.
+The second wave-equation kernel we consider is the most commonly used in industrial applications for subsurface imaging (RTM, FWI) \cite{zhang2011stable, louboutin2018effects, duveneck, Alkhalifah2000AnAW, Bube2016self}.
 This equation is a pseudo-acoustic anisotropic equation that consists of a coupled system of two scalar PDEs.
-Unlike the most simple acoustic isotropic equation, this formulation takes into account direction-dependent propagation speeds that translate into the discretized equation into a rotated anisotropic lapalacian.
+Unlike the most simple acoustic isotropic equation, this formulation considers direction-dependent propagation speeds that translate into the discretized equation into a rotated anisotropic laplacian.
 Such a kernel increases the operation count drastically \cite{Louboutin2017a}.
-For example, the first dimension $x$ component of the laplacian is defined as:
+For example, the first dimension $x$ component of the Laplacian is defined as:

 where $\mathbf{\theta}$ is the (spatially dependent) tilt angle (rotation around $z$), $\mathbf{\phi}$ is the (spatially dependent) azimuth angle (rotation around $y$).
 A more detailed description of the physics and discretization can be found in \cite{zhang2011stable, louboutin2018effects}.